 The Nudge.
 Working with the Pennsylvania Lottery and its partner, Scientific Games, MITRE identified a nudge: reduce the pack size of $1 scratch-off games, from 300 to 100 tickets per pack.
 Providing a smaller pack size allowed retailers more precision in their orders and the potential to minimize ticket returns, while preserving retailers' freedom to choose the amount to order.

 The Impact.
 A comparative analysis from 2016 to 2019 demonstrated that the reduced package size significantly decreased partial ticket returns.
 If this change becomes standard across the PA Lottery game line-up, it can significantly reduce inventory management costs for the Pennsylvania Department of Revenue.

 The Challenge: Boost Response Rate for Two Key Surveys

 The U.S. Census Bureau conducts more than 130 surveys each year and faces the challenge of declining public participation.
 High response rates are key to obtaining accurate data.
 Repeated attempts to reach respondents are extremely costly, especially for in-person surveys.

 The Nudge.
-The MITRE Nudge Team is partnering with the Census Bureau to boost survey response rates for two surveys—the 2019 National Health Interview Survey (NHIS) and the 2019 National Survey of Children’s Health (NSCH).
+The MITRE Nudge Team partnered with the Census Bureau to boost survey response rates for two surveys—the 2019 National Health Interview Survey (NHIS) and the 2019 National Survey of Children’s Health (NSCH).
 For the NHIS survey, MITRE redesigned the notice letter to increase clarity, attention, ease of understanding, and awareness of recipient actions.
 For the NSCH survey, MITRE redesigned the envelope, making use of past research insights, to increase ease of understanding, attention, and clarity.